 - The second corresponded to its political will for sustainable development and preservation of the environment because photovoltaic solar presents undeniable ecological qualities: it is clean, silent and inexhaustible.

 An annual output of more than 40 000 Kw

 The installation, consisting of 273 polycrystalline photovoltaic modules gives a field of 43,2 Kilowatts-peak (Kwc) and should produce annually about 42 000 Kwh.
 The electricity generated is converted by 7 inverter-power output 34 Kw, to be distributed to the standards on the public distribution network and resold to EDF.

-The advantage of such an embodiment is to produce power at the place of application, while avoiding the problems of storage.
-The production is fed into the grid, and during non-production (at night), electricity is taken from the network to recharge electric vehicles.
-The market has been entrusted to the company BP Solar.
-The cost of the facility amounts to € 260 000.
-It was made possible with funding from the Franche-Comté Regional Council and the Agency for Environment and Energy Management Doubs.
+The advantage of such an embodiment is to produce power at the very point of demand, by overcoming storage problems.
+The production is injected into the network, and during the non-production period (at night), electricity is taken from the network to recharge the electric vehicles.
+The contract was awarded to the company BP Solar.
+The cost of the installation is 260 €.
+It was made possible thanks to the financial support of the Regional Council of Franche-Comté and the Environment and Energy Management Agency of Doubs.

 source: Our planet